PARKING PERMITS REQUIRED FOR ALL STUDENTS, FACULTY AND STAFF THIS FALL

 The Parking Services Office will not be physically staffed this Spring, but our staff will be available to assist you during our normal office hours of 8 AM to 4 PM, Monday – Friday.
 Have a question?
 Contact us at 410-455-2551 or email@example.com.
 We will be providing information on our Facebook and Twitter pages.

 1. Are permits available for the Summer?

-A. We will not be issuing permits this Spring.
+A. We will not be issuing permits this Summer.
 We will announce policies regarding permits for the 2021-22 school year this summer.

 2. If we don’t have a permit, can we park anywhere?

 A. Faculty/Staff/Students will be permitted to park in any legal space on campus.
-However, we will only be enforcing posted signs (Handicapped, CD Parking, etc.) and safety violations.
+However, we will be enforcing posted signs (Handicapped, CD Parking, etc.) and safety violations.

 3. Can First-Year Residents park on campus?

 4. Do you have to pay-to-park in visitor parking lots?

 A. We will not be enforcing pay-to-park lots this Spring.
 As a result, visitor spaces will simply be legal spaces, open to anyone.
-Please note, visitor’s must be approved to be on campus this Spring.
+Please note, visitor’s must be approved to be on campus.